-UConn Health's financial position at June 30, 2021, consisted of assets of \$1.2 billion and liabilities of \$3.4 billion.
-Net assets, which represent the residual interest in UConn Health's assets after liabilities are deducted, decreased \$239.9 million in fiscal year 2021 after non-operating and other changes in net positon.
+UConn Health's financial position at June 30, 2022, consisted of assets of \$1.4 billion and liabilities of \$3.2 billion.
+Net assets, which represent the residual interest in UConn Health's assets and deferred outflows after liabilities and deferred inflows are deducted, decreased \$17.8 million in fiscal year 2022 after non-operating and other changes in net position.
 The changes were primarily driven by the recording of UConn Health's proportionate share of State pension and OPEB liabilities and were not representative of normal operations.
-The change in net assets exclusive of these entries was \$32.2 million.
+The change in net assets exclusive of these entries was \$100.0 million.

-The financial statements contained herein show an operating loss of \$583.4 million for the year ending June 30, 2021 (fiscal year 2021).
-The measure more indicative of normal and recurring activities is Net Income (Loss) Before Other Changes in Net Position, which includes revenue from State Appropriations.
-Additions to capital assets are, in a large part, funded by capital appropriations from the state and issuance of UCONN 2000 bond funds (included in the Other Changes in Net Position above), which are not included as revenues in this measurement.
-However, depreciation expense on those assets is included as an expense in calculating operating income (loss), so a loss under this measurement is expected.
-UConn Health experienced a loss before Other Changes in Net Position of \$242.6 million in fiscal year 2021.
+The financial statements contained herein show an operating loss of \$443.8 million for the year ending June 30, 2022 (fiscal year 2022).
+The measure more indicative of normal and recurring activities is net income (loss) before other changes in net position, which includes revenue from State appropriations.
+Additions to capital assets are, in a large part, funded by capital appropriations from the State and issuance of UCONN 2000 bond funds (included in the other changes in net position above), which are not included as revenues in this measurement. depreciation expense on those assets is included as an expense in calculating operating income (loss), so a loss under this measurement is expected.
+UConn Health reported income before other changes in net position of \$4.6 million in fiscal year 2022.

-Some sources of recurring operating and nonoperating revenues increased in 2021, including federal grants and contracts.
+Some sources of recurring operating and non-operating revenues increased in 2022, including federal grants and contracts.
 Net patient revenues increased from the prior year.
-Increases were attributed to resuming elective procedures.
-The focus remains on cautiously returning to full patient care, while assuring patients that it is safe to do so.
-State support, including state funded capital appropriations, increased 11.6% in fiscal year 2021.
-The increase is primarily attributed to the deficiency appropriation to pay COVID-19 related losses and a portion of the State's unfunded accrued liabilities assigned to UConn Health.
-In fiscal year 2022, UConn Health has been approved for \$73.0 million in American Rescue Plan Spending (ARPA) funding to cover prior year clinical revenue losses.
-UConn Health received an appropriation of \$140.6 million for fiscal year 2022.
+Increases were attributed to resuming elective procedures, market shifts and unmet demands from the pandemic.
+Our focus remains on cautiously returning to full patient care, while assuring patients that it is safe to do so.
+State support, including state funded capital appropriations, increased 7.7% in fiscal year 2022.
+The increase is primarily attributed capital appropriation and the additional appropriations to pay SEBAC increases and a portion of the State's unfunded accrued liabilities assigned to UConn Health.
+UConn Health received initial appropriation of \$133.7 million for fiscal year 2023.